-He has taught an advanced junior research seminar on the "Sexual Drives of Colonialism and Fascism" in the English department and co-taught an "Introduction to Queer Theory" in the Gender, Sexuality and Women's Studies Program.
-He was a co-organizer of the graduate working group Latitudes studying issues of race, empire and postcolonialism at the University of Pennsylvania from 2016-18.
+I graduated with a PhD from Penn English (with a concentration in Postcolonial/South Asian Studies and Gender and Sexuality Studies) in 2022.
+During my time at Penn, I was also the Graduate Associate of the Gender, Sexuality, and Women's Studies Program and a Mellon/ACLS Dissertation Completion Fellow.
+In 2018-19, I was named a Dean's Scholar for my interdisciplinary literary-historical research in English, French, Hindi, and Marathi.
+I taught courses ranging from an advanced junior research seminar on the "Sexual Drives of Colonialism and Fascism" in the English department to an "Introduction to Queer Studies" in the Gender, Sexuality and Women's Studies Program.
+I also co-organized the graduate working group Latitudes studying issues of race, empire and postcolonialism at Penn from 2016-18.

-Before arriving at Penn, he spent a year in Dijon teaching English as a second language to native French speakers, and interning at the Indian publishing house Queer Ink.
-He completed his M.A. degree in English at St. Stephen's College, University of Delhi (2014) and his B.A.
+Before arriving at Penn, I worked in Dijon teaching English as a second language to native French speakers at a vocational school, and also interned at the Indian independent publisher Queer Ink.
+I completed my M.A. degree in English at St. Stephen's College, University of Delhi (2014) and a B.A.
 (Hons.) degree in English at St. Xavier's College, University of Mumbai (2012)